ryanallen/words-of-my-perfect-teacher/README.md

 In old age, when we want to stand up we cannot do it normally all in one movement.
 We have to put both hands on the floor, as though we were trying to pull a peg out of hard earth.
 When we walk we stay bent over at the waist and cannot raise our heads; and being unable to pick up and put down our feet very quickly, we creep along gingerly like a child stalking a bird.
 All the joints in our arms and legs are so arthritic that we cannot sit down gradually.
 Instead, we let our whole weight crash down at once like a gunny-sack as its sling breaks.

 As our flesh wastes away, our skin becomes lax and our bodies and faces are covered in wrinkles.
 With less flesh and blood around them, all our joints become more prominent.
 Our cheek-bones and all our other bony protuberances stick out under the skin.
 Our memory declines, and we become dull-witted, deaf and blind.
 We cannot think clearly and we feel giddy.
 With the decline of our physical vigor there is little reason for us to want to look our best, so the clothes we wear are always heavy and ragged.
 We eat left-overs and have no sense of taste; all the food we eat is cold and insipid.
 We feel so heavy that it is difficult to do anything.
 We prop ourselves up in bed on all four sides and cannot get up.
 By that point, our physical deterioration has brought on depression and terrible mental suffering.
 All the beauty and brightness of our faces has faded, our skin is covered in wrinkles, and our foreheads are lined with ugly frowns of ill humor.
 Everyone scorns us, and even if people are stepping over our head, we cannot get up.
 We no longer react.
-It is as if we were realized [yogī](#yogī-or-yoginī)s for whom clean and unclean no longer exist.<sup>[59](#59)</sup> Unable to bear [the suffering of old age](#422-the-suffering-of-old-age), we want to die, but in fact the closer we come to death the more terrified we are of it.
+It is as if we were realized [yogī](#yogī-or-yoginī)s for whom clean and unclean no longer exist.[^59] Unable to bear [the suffering of old age](#422-the-suffering-of-old-age), we want to die, but in fact the closer we come to death the more terrified we are of it.

-<details id="59"><summary>Note <sup>59</sup></summary>For Tibetans, as in many oriental cultures, to step over someone's head (and body, too) is extremely insulting and a source of defilement.
-For the practitioner of <a href="#tantra">tantra</a> it is a lack of respect for the <a href="#maṇḍala">maṇḍala</a> of the body, which is sacred.
-However, for a <a href="#yogī-or-yoginī">yogī</a> who has realized the ultimate purity of all phenomena in the absolute, all categories of experience have the same taste of <a href="#emptiness">emptiness</a>.
-</details><br>

 All this makes the suffering that we have to undergo in old age not very different from the torments of beings in the [lower realms](#lower-realms).